pottaMuniAsheesh/EE2003-Computer-Organization/README.md

 ## HowTo

-Fork this repostiry (`EE2003-2021/a4`) into your namespace so that you can edit and push changes.
+Fork this repository (`EE2003-2021/a4`) into your namespace so that you can edit and push changes.

 The `run.sh` script performs all the steps required to compile and test your code.
 The `iverilog` compiler is used for running the verilog simulations.